 Many people automatically associate sex crimes with Law and Order SVU, but in reality, some people are wrongfully charged and do not receive a fair chance because people deem them guilty from the beginning.
-Lawson and Berry and their team of Georgia Sex Crime Attorneys have over 50 combined years of criminal law experience and are here to help you.
+The attorneys at Lawson and Berry have over 50 combined years of criminal law experience and are here to help you.
 Our Lawyers genuinely care for you and want to make sure you receive a fair trial.
 The sex crime penalties are severe so it is important to hire a Sex Crime Attorney in Georgia from Lawson and Berry in order to get the best defense.
 Let our experience work for you!
 Don't wait because you and your loved one's future depends on it.
-Call us today and schedule a free consultation.
+For more information, please visit our frequently asked questions about Georgia sex crimes.
+We try to provide you with answers to the questions we repeatedly hear from clients.
+After visiting out page, please call us and schedule a free consultation.

 Sex Crimes in Georgia Include:

 Aggravated Child Molestation: Aggravated child molestation occurs when a person commits an offense of child molestation and the act physically injures the child or involves an act of sodomy.
 Child molestation requires that the victim is under 16 years of age.
 Aggravated child molestation comes with heavy penalties in Georgia.

 Aggravated Sexual Battery: Aggravated sexual battery is a serious crime that requires the expertise of an experienced sex crime lawyer in Georgia.
 The penalties include lengthy prison terms with probation for life.